PJNorrisS1/S1-Add-Users/README.md

 * Enable 2FA - true or false, will enable 2FA for the user

 Validation is done on the URL and API key to ensure a correct value is created.

+Error codes are validated, when applying to indicate if successful, if authentication has failed, or if the email address already exists in the S1 Console.